How to Optimize Additional Insured Coverage in Construction Contracts

 Explore the Additional Insured Finder Tool:

-Check out our Additional Insured Finder Tool (included in our FREE Starter Pack for a limited time) on our Contract Risk Academy website (www.contractriskacademy.com) for a comprehensive list of all ISO Additional Insured forms and detailed insights into each.
+Check out our Additional Insured Finder Tool (included in our FREE Starter Pack for a limited time) on our Contract Risk Academy website (www.contractriskacademy.com) for a comprehensive list of all current ISO Commercial General Liability Additional Insured forms and detailed insights into each.
 Choose forms aligned with your subcontractor's scope of work for maximum effectiveness.

 In conclusion, ensuring proper additional insured coverage is being provided for construction contracts is critical.
 By using these tips to require appropriate Additional Insured forms and requesting copies of the endorsements to confirm coverage when your subcontractors send you their certificates of insurance, you can enhance your contract risk management strategy and reduce contractual risk for all relevant parties.